 2: Elon Musk, evil genius

-Of course, Solar City makes some money from the contract they sign with you.
+Solar City Tesla makes some money from the contract they sign with you.
 How else would they pay for sales staff, installers, and so forth?

 I love supporting a business that's out to make the world better, not just to make the shareholders rich.